-More resources are needed to provide adequate postsurgery or post-chemotherapy follow-up to cancer patients. chemotherapy, after the second, she becomes too sick to work.
-She also feels as if her brain is foggy she can't concentrate well, and she is especially forgetful.
+More resources are needed to provide adequate postsurgery or post-chemotherapy follow-up to cancer patients.

+Camila receives the chemotherapy every three weeks for four months.
+As expected, Camila loses her hair, and while she is able to continue working after the first round of chemotherapy, after the second, she becomes too sick to work.
+She also feels as if her brain is foggy - she can't concentrate well, and she is especially forgetful.
 Once the chemotherapy has concluded, new imaging scans show that the tumor has adequately shrunk to allow for breast conserving surgery.
 Camila has the surgery and returns home the same day.
 Three weeks later, she begins radiation therapy, attending five days a week for six weeks.
 She is also taking Tamoxifen, a hormone-targeted drug, to lower her risk of recurrence.
-She will take this medication for at least five years.
-After her treatment concludes, Camila will have physical examinations every six months for the next three years and a mammogram every six months for the next five years, at which time she will return to annual mammograms.
+She will take this medication for at least five vears.
+After her treatment concludes.
+Camila will have physical examinations every six months for the next three years and a mammogram every six months for the next five years, at which time she will return to annual mammograms.